cuinixam/SPLed/src/light_controller/doc/index.rst

 Introduction
 ------------

-The Light Controller module is responsible for managing the behavior of a light based on the system's power state.
-This document outlines the design considerations and the high-level structure of the module.
+The Light Controller is responsible for managing the behavior of the LED based on the system's power state.

 Design Considerations
 ---------------------

 .. spec:: State Management
-   :id: SWDD_LC-001
+   :id: SWDD_LC-100
-   :integrity: B

     The light can be in one of two states: ON or OFF.
 The state transitions are triggered by changes in the system's power state.

 {% if config.BLINKING %}
 .. spec::  Blinking Behavior
-    :id: SWDD_LC-002
+    :id: SWDD_LC-101
-    :integrity: B

     When the light is ON, it may exhibit a blinking behavior.
 The blinking rate is configurable and is determined based on an external input (main knob value).
 {% endif %}

 .. spec:: Color Management
-    :id: SWDD_LC-003
+    :id: SWDD_LC-102

-    The color of the light when it is ON is specified as an RGB value.
+    The color of the light is specified as an RGB value.

-{% if config.BRIGHTNESS_ADJUSTMENT %}
-.. spec::  Brightness Adjustment
-    :id: SWDD_LC-005

-    When the light is ON, it may have a variable brightness.
-The brightness value is determined based on an external input (main knob value).
-{% endif %}

-.. spec:: Configurable color
+.. spec:: Configurable Color
-    :id: SWDD_LC-006
+    :id: SWDD_LC-103

     The color of the light shall be fixed but configurable.
     *Note:* The color is configurable in the sense that it is specified as a configuration parameter.
 The color is not configurable at runtime.